MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/connect-to-starknet.md

 :::note

-This option can include the use of the [Starknet Snap companion dapp](https://snaps.consensys.io/starknet), which demonstrates how to use `wallet_invokeSnap` through its [UI example](https://github.com/Consensys/starknet-snap?tab=readme-ov-file).
+The [Starknet Snap companion dapp](https://snaps.consensys.io/starknet) serves as a reference implementation and example dapp.
+It demonstrates how to manually invoke the snap using `wallet_invokeSnap`, showcasing potential use cases and UI integration.
+For more details, see the [source code of the companion dapp's UI](https://github.com/Consensys/starknet-snap/tree/main/packages/wallet-ui).

 :::